irllabs/ml-lib/README.md

 **ml-lib** is primarily based on the [Gesture Recognition Toolkit](http://www.nickgillian.com/software/grt) by Nick Gillian **ml-lib** is designed to work on a variety of platforms including OS X, Windows, Linux, on Intel and ARM architectures.

+## Bug Reports and Discussion
+Please use the [GitHub Issue](https://github.com/cmuartfab/ml-lib/issues) Tracker for all bug reports Please use the [ArtFab Discussion form (under Software > ml.lib)](http://discuss.artfab.art.cmu.edu/c/software/ml-lib) for all general conversations, questions, discussions and project sharing.

 ## Development Status

 **ML-LIB IS CURRENTLY IN OPEN BETA**